-You will be offered a choice of meals from the Hospital menu with specific attention to any dietary restrictions related to your condition or your treatment.
+You will be offered a choice of meals from the Hospital menu with specific attention to any dietary restrictions that may be related to your condition or your treatment.
 We can also accommodate special requests for vegetarian or kosher meals.

-Breakfast: 8 am to 9 am
+Breakfast: 7 am to 8:30 am

-Lunch: 12 noon to 1 pm
+Lunch: 12 noon to 1:30 pm

-Dinner: 5 pm to 6 pm
+Dinner: 5 pm to 6:30 pm